contextgeneric/cgp-patterns/content/use-field-pattern.md

 ```

 In this wiring example, `UseField<symbol!("api_base_url")>` is used to implement the `ApiBaseUrlGetterComponent`, and `UseField<symbol!("auth_token")>` is used for the `AuthTokenGetterComponent`.
 By explicitly specifying the field names in the wiring, we can easily change the field names in the `ApiClient` context and update the wiring accordingly.

+## Conclusion

+In this chapter, we explored various ways to define accessor traits and implement accessor providers.
+The `HasField` trait, being derivable, offers a way to create context-generic accessor providers without directly accessing the context's concrete fields.
+The `UseField` pattern standardizes how field accessors are implemented, enabling contexts to customize field names for the accessors.

+As we will see in later chapters, context-generic accessor providers allow us to implement a wide range of functionality without tying code to specific concrete contexts.
+This approach makes it possible to maintain flexibility and reusability across different contexts.